thilagavathiamulraj/uiPath-Bank/README.md

 # uiPath-Bank

-This project contains autation testScripts for the Login, ApplyForNewAccount, FundTransfer, ApplyForALoan and LoanStatusRetrival pages of a demo uiPath Bank webSite.
+This project contains automation testScripts for the Login, ApplyForNewAccount, FundTransfer, ApplyForALoan and LoanStatusRetrival pages of a demo uiPath Bank webSite.
 The tests are implemented using Page Object Model(POM) design pattern, Selenium WebDriver, Maven and Java.

 **Getting Started**